Introduction

 Breath is key to Weight Loss!

 We breath in two atoms and exhale three atoms; that makes your exhaled breath heavier that the inhaled one.
 The exhaled air contains less oxygen, but more carbon dioxide and more water vapor than was inhaled.
 That extra atom is a carbon atom, namely CO2 or carbon dioxide is a result of respiration.
 Humans are carbon-based using carbohydrates as a fast fuel for energy.
 Respiration is essential to eliminating CO2.
 See our Respiration Detail Page (opens in a new tab) The only way to lose weight is to breath out those carbon atoms.
 Naturally, we lose weight while we are sleeping.
-14 At rest, an adult breathes 12–15 times per minute, inhaling and exhaling 0.4–0.5 L of air with each breath.
+14 The body produces approximately 2.3 pounds (1.0 kg) of carbon dioxide per day per person 15 At rest, an adult breathes 12–15 times per minute, inhaling and exhaling 0.4–0.5 L of air with each breath.
 A half-liter of inhaled air has a mass of about half a gram.
 It comprises roughly 10^22 molecules, or about 100 billion times 100 billion

 Breath Masters